Avalanche Incident Response

 Skills - Know CPR.
 Know how to improvise a hypothermia wrap.
 Take a Wilderness 1st Aid or Wilderness 1st Responder class.
 Take an avalanche class.
 Take an Avalanche Companion Rescue class.

 Mindset - You need to have the mindset to be the primary rescuer in an avalanche incident.
 Never let your guard down.
 Pay attention.
 Make good decisions.
 Remember that risk is always inherent in mountain travel.
+Self rescue is best, but consider what happens if you get half way out and decide you need help.
+Nightfall, approaching storm, loss of cell phone service, etc. can complicate things.
+Help can always be turned around if not needed.
+Don't delay a serious medical emergency due to worries about cost.
+Salt Lake, Davis and Utah county don't charge for rescues, but you may be charged for medical transport to the hospital.

 *Location - It is critical to state, "This is a backcountry rescue".
 The dispatcher in Salt Lake county may have a copy of the Wasatch Backcountry Ski Map.
 State the nearest backcountry location from the map and include drainage, subdrainage, and any other topographical landmark (ie-"We are in the Room of Doom in upper Mineral Fork of Big Cottonwood Canyon").
 Otherwise provide the dispatcher with the drainage, subdrainage, nearby landmarks, GPS Coordinates, elevation, and slope aspect if possible.